 Somewhere you might not expect there to be an enormous ice skating rink is smack bang in the middle of one of Queensland’s most famous beach communities.
 If it seems alien, then that’s probably why they call it Planet Chill.
 Located within the Paradise Resort, this rink runs two hour sessions for just $20 a pop.
 Take a break from the sunshine and sand and cool down with a spin around the rink.

 Not the country (though that would be a pretty good place to skate), our Iceland lives on the sun-drenched Gold Coast and pretty much delivers on its promise.
 They offer some decent student rates for a casual skate, as well as some lessons.
 Iceland’s skating school is directed by Olympic figure skater, Sharon Burley-Sullivan, so you know it’s legit, and lessons go for just $25 (the same prices as a casual session—bargain).
 They can even teach you how to play ice hockey, which will come in handy if you ever emigrate to Canada.
 Check out their website for session times.

 Who wants to skate in the winter?
 Here in our steamy pocket of the world, hitting the ice is best done in the summer, when it's blisteringly hot outside and the sweat is pooling in your socks.
 Ditch the cinemas and head for the Rollerdrome instead, which switches its rink from a rollerskating arena into an icy wonderland throughout the summer months.
 Check their website for exact dates and times or to book in your slot.

-Want more winter worthy activities?
+Want more winter worthy activities like ice skating in Brisbane?
 Check out Brisbane's cosiest bars.